opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

         ![Enter to billing section](../assets/images/discontinuing_service_02_change_subcription.png)

-    3. Direct to the bottom of the page.git
+    3. Direct to the bottom of the page.
     There you will find all previous and current invoices that are associated with your Personal Account or your Organization Account.

         !![Example of Invoice](../assets/images/qfc-storage-plans-invoice.png,400px)